 Put your Black Country business forward for a Queen’s Award for Enterprise

-KMB Shipping, the Tipton-based company of Sandwell Business Ambassador Paul Hull, is a winner in the international trade category at the 2021 Queen’s Awards!
+KMB Shipping, the Tipton-based company of Sandwell Business Ambassador Paul Hull, was a winner in the international trade category at the 2021 Queen’s Awards.
 KMB was one of 205 organisations nationally to be recognised with this most prestigious of business awards, and the only one in the Black Country.

 Go for it

 Paul encourages other Black Country businesses to put themselves in the running for the Queen’s Awards.

 He said: “Sometimes we don’t shout loud enough about the talent and innovation present in our region – it’s time to put modesty aside and go for it.”

 To give your business a head start, we’ve put together this page of resources with help from Sandwell Business Ambassador John Wood.